pierrj/moryzae_virulence/Structure_prediction/README.md

 [1] AF2.list: These 9446 sequences have predicted structures in the AF2 database with 98% or more sequence identity and 100% coverage.
 These will be downloaded.
 [2] Predict.list: These 5299 structures will be predicted with AlphaFold v2.2.2.

 Download pre-generated structures for M. oryzae from the AlphaFold database.
 The TAXIDs are 242507 for 70-15, 1143189 for Y34, and 1143193 for P131.
-This requires 'gsutil'
+This requires 'gsutil'.

 <code>cd /global/scratch/users/skyungyong/CO_Pierre_MO/Analysis/Structures-DB/AF2
 gsutil -o "GSUtil:state_dir=/global/scratch/users/skyungyong/CO_Pierre_MO/Analysis/Structures/AF2" \